hadley/adv-r/Function-operators.md

 ```

+(This example ignores the fact that `download.file` also needs a file name, so pretend it has a useful default for the purposes of this exposition.)

-But because we have a long list we want to print some output so that we know it's working (we'll print a `.` every ten urls), and we also want to avoid hammering the server, so we add a small delay to the function between each call.
+Because we have a long list we want to print some output so that we know it's working (we'll print a `.` every ten urls), and we also want to avoid hammering the server, so we add a small delay to the function between each call.
 That leads to a rather more complicated for loop (we can no longer use `lapply()` because we need an external counter):

 ```R
 i <- 1